Here are 10 of the best films that are coming to Netflix UK in January 2022

-January can feel like a slow month, but streaming giant Netflix is ensuring we have plenty to look forward to by adding a host of stone cold classics next month, starring the likes of A-listers Robert Downey Jr and Ryan Gosling.
+January can often drag like a typical slow month after the excitement of Christmas, but streaming giant Netflix is ensuring we have plenty to look forward to by adding a host of stone cold classics next month, starring the likes of A-listers Robert Downey Jr and Ryan Gosling.

 There’s never been more choice when it comes to what to watch, from TV shows and documentaries to films and original series, and it’s a big reason Netflix have a reported 213 million subscribers worldwide.